 Not all greyhounds will feel comfortable living inside a home and as most are not toilet trained; therefore, apartment living will be a significant challenge to start with for many greyhounds.
 However, many greyhounds can successfully adapt to life indoors, including living in smaller homes.
 Remember though that all greyhounds need daily exercise and enrichment to keep their minds and bodies healthy.
 Be aware that some dogs may not like the company of other dogs, so you may need to choose your exercise location carefully to avoid creating anxiety or possible conflicts.

 Do all greyhounds like lazing on a couch?

 Some will and some won’t, so try not to be too disappointed if yours is not a couch potato.
 Remember, it is highly unlikely that any greyhound would have seen a couch before, so if you’d like your dog to share your couch, allow more time and give gentle encouragement if you want a couch potato.

 Do all greyhounds like being walked?

-Some greyhounds may not initially like being walked, especially if they haven’t been on a lead before.
-If your greyhound is hesitant about walking on a lead they will need to be trained using reward-based methods to help them get used to this.
+Some greyhounds may not initially like being walked, especially if they haven’t been on a leash before.
+If your greyhound is hesitant about walking on a leash they will need to be trained using reward-based methods to help them get used to this.
 If they are reluctant to go for a walk, encourage exercise through playing in the backyard.
 Freezing (suddenly stopping and refusing to move) on walks is a sign your greyhound is feeling extremely fearful and overwhelmed.
 If this happens, just give them time to relax and talk to them reassuringly and then follow-up by seeking advice from a veterinary behaviour consultant.

 Can greyhounds live with cats and other small animals?

 Do greyhounds wear muzzles because they are aggressive?

 Although currently under review, it is still a legal requirement in most States/Territories that greyhounds must wear a muzzle in public, unless they have been exempted through a recognised assessment program.
 The muzzling law was introduced as an extension of the greyhound racing rules for race dogs living and possibly being trained within the community.
 Due consideration was not given for implications this may have on retired or non-racing greyhounds.
 For further information, read: Should pet greyhounds have to wear muzzles?